nuclei/grid/README.md

 ## Build
 Run `npm run build` to convert your source file defined in the `package.json` as `package.config.src` into a compiled js file defined by `package.main`.

+### Define your own breakpoints, columns and rows
+If you want to use more breakpoints you can simply build the component yourself and specify the number of `columns`, `rows` and the breakpoints you want.

+npm test && rollup -c --intro "$(columns=16 rows=10 breakpoints=xs,s,m,l,xl node devstyle.js)" && cp -r dist/grid.js docs/grid.js

+Make sure to also define the specified breakpoints either per grid or in the `window.nucleiGrid.breakpoints` property.

 ```
 $ npm run build